wpswings/wallet-system-for-woocommerce/README.txt

 * Supports the Elementor page builder.

-== TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE WOOCOMMERCE WALLET SYSTEM PLUGIN ==
+== TAKE ADVANTAGE OF EXCLUSIVE FEATURES OF THE WORDPRESS WALLET PLUGIN ==

 WooCommerce Wallet plugin adds digital wallets to online stores.
 Customers can use their wallet balance to purchase your products & services.

 > Note:  Get [**Wallet System for WooCommerce Pro**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-pro&utm_medium=wallet-org-page&utm_campaign=wallet-pro )

+== SEE WHAT BILIONERBIT IS SAYING ABOUT WORDPRESS WALLET PLUGIN ==

+> We implemented the Wallet System for WooCommerce Pro plugin, which resulted in a steady influx of new users within a short period of time.
+The plugin's seamless functionality and enhanced user experience immediately resulted in increased engagement, improved customer satisfaction, and streamlined payment processes.
+These immediate benefits contributed to BilionerBit's success in the competitive cryptocurrency market.
+See [**WooCommerce Wallet Case Study**](https://wpswings.com/case-studies/bilionerbit/?utm_source=wpswings-wallet-casestudies&utm_medium=wallet-org-page&utm_campaign=case-studies)

 == DOCUMENTATION OF PREMIUM VERSION ==